YevaUsatova/animal-kingdom/NOTES.md

 # User view

-The user can see pictures of animals and facts related to them by...
+The user can see pictures of animals and facts related to them by.

 # MVP
 - A user can load the page in the browser and see animal pictures;
-- A user has to click on the button to load facts about animals on pictures;
+- A user has to click on the button to load facts about animals that are on the pictures;

 # Stretch
-- Has pictures of animals with the title showen when user hower on img;
+- Has pictures of animals with the title shown when user hower over img;
-- Has JSON text that can be printed out to the page when user clicks the button
+- Has JSON text that can be printed out to the page when user clicks the button;
--
+- Allowes user to remove text from the page;
+- Creates shadow on the entire body after click button was activated by user.

 # Information